5 Ways for iPhone Stuck In Recovery Mode on iOS 17/16/15/14/13.7

 Step 3.
 Wait for a while as the tool will automatically detect your device.

 Step 4.
 Once your device is detected, just click on the “Exit Recovery” button from the interface.

-Even though there are several third party solutions for iPhone (5s to X) stuck in recovery mode, there’s nothing better than giving Apple’s native iTunes a shot.
-But take note that since you will be using the “Restore to factory settings” process by iTunes, it will format the entire device in order to bring it back to factory default or just the way it was shipped from the Apple store.
+Even though there are several third-party solutions for iPhone (5s to 15) stuck in recovery mode, there’s nothing better than giving Apple’s native iTunes a shot.
+But take note that since you will be using the “Restore to factory settings” process by iTunes, it will format the entire device to bring it back to factory default or just the way it was shipped from the Apple store.
 Before getting started, make sure you have the latest, updated version of iTunes installed.